isaacnmm/pestpolicy-hugo2XX/content/posts/can-lizards-swim/index.md

 ### 3. Challenges faced by Lizards while swimming.
 Drowning is major problem that face lizards while swimming.
 Though they can hold their breath longer (1 to 48 minutes) than other animals (human beings, birds), lizards get drowned when the air withheld replenishes.

-Lizards that are used to flesh waters such as Nile monitor lizards will easily drown in case they find themselves in large water mass such as Mediterranean Sea.�Salty water environment makes the breathing activity of lizards difficult.
+Lizards that are used to flesh waters such as Nile monitor lizards will easily drown in case they find themselves in large water mass such as Mediterranean Sea.Salty water environment makes the breathing activity of lizards difficult.

 The salt particles block the nasal cavities and lizards breathing system causing them to drown or get fatigued faster.
 Though some lizards such as Marine Iguanas, Bearded Dragon and Komodo Dragons are adapted to swimming deep in salty sea and ocean waters.

-However, most species of flesh water lizards are unable to fit in those environments.�Small size lizards are easily carried by sea and ocean current.
+However, most species of flesh water lizards are unable to fit in those environments.Small size lizards are easily carried by sea and ocean current.
 They lack efficient braking mechanism and may be taken far into the water bodies where they get drowned.

 Lizards that prefer to walk on water (gecko) are easily swept away by the water waves and eventually get drowned or fed by the prey.
 ## 4. Adaptation of Lizards to swimming.